Skip to content

 Middleware

-Middlewares are services that are executed at different stages between receiving a request and returning a response.
+Middlewares are services that run at specific stages of the request-response lifecycle.
 They can read and manipulate both the request and the response.

 Middleware Stages

-Middlewares can be called in multiple discrete stages in the Request-Respose lifecycle.
+Middlewares can be called in multiple discrete stages in the Request-Response lifecycle.

 OnRequestReceived